MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/teams-app.md

  * **Stay connected** – Teams Insights will help you stay on top of your collaboration with colleagues through features such as AI-based task suggestions and meeting assistance.
  * **Protect time** – Teams Insights will help you find more time to eliminate distractions, stop multi-tasking, and focus on your core priorities.

 The insights that this app presents are completely personal and private.
 Only you – not your manager and not the system administrator – can see your insights.
-For more information, see the Privacy guide.
+For more information, see the following section, [Privacy guide](#privacy-guide).

 ## Privacy guide